GIFTS AND INHERITANCES

 There are special rules relating to stepped-up basis (where property is valued in the hands of the beneficiary at the current fair market value rather than its basis in the hands of the decedent) in community property states where property is held as community property (rather than as joint tenancy or tenants in common).
 In certain circumstances, the portion of the property held by the surviving community property spouse will also receive a stepped-up basis.

-To illustrate, assume a husband and wife own a home with a value of $400,000, and a basis of $100,000.
+To illustrate, assume a husband and wife own a home with a value of $400,000, and a basis of $100,000 (what they originally paid for the home, including improvements).
 The husband dies.
 Absent community property considerations, his one-half of the property gets a stepped-up basis from $50,000 (1/2 of $100,000 cost basis), to $200,000.
 That means that in the hands of the surviving spouse, the house now has a basis of $250,000 (the decedent's stepped-up basis of $200,000 + her $50,000 basis).

 Assume the same facts except that husband and wife lived in a community property state (like CA), and held the property as COMMUNITY PROPERTY.
 Upon husband's death, the entire property is adjusted to its current FMV of $400,000.
 When the spouse sold the property for $700,000, her gain would be $300,000 ($700,000 - $400,000).